aarushi4225/Digital-Energy-Detector-for-Spectrum-Sensing/README.md

 # Digital Energy Detector for Spectrum Sensing

-Verilog implementation of a high-speed digital energy detector module designed for efficient spectrum sensing in cognitive radio networks.
+This repository contains a Verilog implementation of a high-speed digital energy detector module designed for efficient spectrum sensing in cognitive radio networks.
+The project focuses on a hardware-based solution for real-time signal detection.

+---

-## Important Terminologies
+### Important Concepts

-- **Cognitive Radio (CR):** A smart radio that detects available channels in wireless spectrum and adapts transmission parameters accordingly.
+* **Cognitive Radio (CR):** A smart radio system that detects available channels in the wireless spectrum and adapts its transmission parameters.
-- **Primary User (PU):** Licensed user of a frequency band with transmission priority.
-- **Secondary User (SU):** Unlicensed user accessing spectrum opportunistically without interfering with PU.
-- **Spectrum Sensing:** Detecting unused frequency bands (spectrum holes) to enable SU access.
+* **Spectrum Sensing:** The process of detecting unused frequency bands (spectrum holes) to enable opportunistic access for secondary users.
-- **Data Fusion Center (DFC):** Central unit that aggregates data from multiple SUs to improve sensing accuracy.
-- **Energy Detection:** Spectrum sensing technique measuring signal energy to detect PU presence.

-## Spectrum and Data Growth

-- **Exponential Data Growth:** Mobile data expected to grow by 1122% from 2017 to 2025.
-- **Spectrum Deficit:** Predicted shortage of 853 MHz in cellular spectrum by 2025.
-- **Spectrum Management:** Various detection techniques including energy detection, cyclostationary, eigenvalue methods are used.
-- **Cooperative Sensing:** Multiple SUs with DFC collaborate for better spectrum awareness.
-- **Implementation:** Focus on efficient algorithms and hardware for real-time spectrum sensing and data handling.

-## Energy Detection Technique

-- **Working Principle:** Measure the energy level of received signals over a bandwidth to infer PU presence.
+* **Energy Detection:** A spectrum sensing technique that measures the energy level of a received signal to infer the presence of a primary user.

-- **Formula:**
+---

+### System Overview
+The core of this project is a digital energy detector that measures the energy of a received signal.
+The system architecture is designed to be efficient and fast, which is critical for real-time spectrum sensing.

-The energy detection method determines the presence of a signal by measuring its energy.
+The energy ($E$) of the signal is calculated using the following formula:

 $E = \frac{1}{N} \sum_{n=0}^{N-1} |x[n]|^2$